-1. Subgrant Program Objectives:

-- a.
-Describe the proposed subgrant program.
-What are the programs' goals?
+- 1. Subgrant Program Objectives: Describe the proposed subgrant program.
+What are the program's goals?
 Who are the intended beneficiaries and eligible subgrant recipients?
-What activities are your proposing to support?
+What activities are you proposing to support?
 What subgrant amounts are you proposing?
-Are you requiring match? - b.
-Describe the historic resources eligible to apply and their significance at the National, State, Tribal, or local level.
-If the resources are not currently listed in the National Register how do you propose to handle securing listing? - c.
-Discuss how this subgrant program will preserve the history of the rural community for future generations.

-2. Need/Urgency/Threat

-- a.
-Describe the need, urgency, and threat the subgrant program addresses and what activities are necessary to achieve the program objectives.
-Include preservation and economic factors. - b.
-Describe the economic development needs of the target communities/resources and how the program will foster economic development of rural communities. - c.
-Describe how the proposed subgrant program relates to relevant economic development plans, revitalization plans, comprehensive plans, needs assessments, or studies. - d.
-Describe how the subgrant program will meet the goals of relevant Statewide, Tribal or local historic preservation plans.
-Identify the specific goals, plan(s), and when they were developed and adopted.
+Are you requiring match?
+Describe the historic resources eligible to apply and their significance at the national, state, Tribal, or local level.
+If the resources are not currently listed in the National Register how do you propose to handle securing listing?
+Discuss how this subgrant program will preserve the history of the rural community for future generations. - 2.
+Need/Urgency/Threat: Describe the need, urgency, and threat the subgrant program addresses and what activities are necessary to achieve the program objectives.
+Include preservation and economic factors.
+Describe the economic development needs of the target communities/resources and how the program will foster economic development of rural communities.
+Describe how the proposed subgrant program relates to relevant economic development plans, revitalization plans, comprehensive plans, needs assessments, or studies.
+Describe how the subgrant program will meet the goals of relevant statewide, Tribal or local historic preservation plans.
+Identify the specific goals, plan(s), and when they were developed and adopted. - 3.
+Feasibility: Describe how the subgrant program will function including outreach, selection, compliance, monitoring, closeout, and easement execution.

-3. Feasibility:

-- a.
-Describe how the subgrant program will function including outreach, selection, compliance, monitoring, closeout, and easement execution. - b.
 Discuss elements in budget justification to show that costs are necessary, reasonable, and allowable.
-Match is not required but may be considered as a competitive factor. - c.
-Applicants with administrative costs of no more than 5% will receive the highest rating for this portion of the Feasibility rating criteria. - d.
-Demonstrate how the subgrant program will be accomplished within the given timeframe (3 years) and with the given resources, while meeting all federal requirements and guidelines. - e.
-Describe organizational experience with and ability to programmatically and financially manage a Federal subgrant program.
-Briefly describe who will be involved in managing the program and their qualifications, attach resumes/CVs as applicable.
+Applicants with administrative costs of no more than 5% will receive the highest rating for this portion of the Feasibility rating criteria.
+Demonstrate how the subgrant program will be accomplished within the given timeframe (3 years) and with the given resources, while meeting all federal requirements and guidelines.
+Describe organizational experience with and ability to programmatically and financially manage a federal subgrant program.
+Briefly describe who will be involved in managing the program and their qualifications, attach resumes/CVs as applicable. - 4.
+Sustainability: Discuss how the program is the next logical step toward preservation and economic development of the rural communities/resources.
+Describe the impacts of the program after completion, including long lasting effects and how those results will be measured.

-4. Sustainability:

-- a.
-Discuss how the program is the next logical step toward preservation and economic development of the rural communities/resources. - b.
-Describe the impacts of the program after completion, including long lasting effects and how those results will be measured. - c.
 Describe the public-private partnerships and community engagement involved in the program and how these partnerships will sustain and continue to support the resource(s) after the subgrants are complete, including how easements will be managed and enforced.